Wacky-Mole/RareMagicPortal/MagicPortalFluid/README.md

     * Special toll charges for custom locations/bosses portal
   * Helps your server build a more interactive economy in Valheim

+* Restrict Additional Items
+  * You can Restrict Wood or Stone or any other item
+  * Editing IsTeleportable with wackysDatabase is better, but you can do it here

+* Portal Colors
+  * If you just want to see different Portal Colors, this mod is great for that.

 #### How to Get Crystals/Keys/Fluid in your World
 The Crystals/Keys/Fluid are mostly meant for Multiplayer Worlds<br>
 The Admins can add them to the world in several different ways. <br>